 ASHA workers named among recipients of WHO’s Global Health Leaders Awards

-The global health body said that it honoured the workers ‘for their crucial role in linking the community with the health system’.
+The global health body said that it had honoured the workers ‘for their crucial role in linking the community with the health system’.

 Accredited Social Health Activists, or ASHA workers, were named among the recipients of the World Health Organization’s Global Health Leaders Awards on Sunday.

 ASHA workers are female community health volunteers engaged under the National Health Mission.
 They are tasked with a range of responsibilities, including facilitating immunisation and institutional childbirth, monitoring children with malnutrition and creating awareness about family planning.

 During the Covid-19 pandemic, they played a key role in the vaccination programme.

-ASHA workers get task-based incentives under the National Health Mission as well as honorariums from state governments.

 The World Health Organization said that it honoured the workers “for their crucial role in linking the community with the health system, to ensure those living in rural poverty can access primary health care services, as shown throughout the Covid-19 pandemic”.